nitinjswgithub066/ML-Project-2/README.md

   Fine-tune the models using metrics like accuracy, precision, recall, and mean squared error.

 - **🔹 Step 6: Interpret Results & Generate Insights**
-  Utilize tools like SHAP for model explainability and apply clustering techniques to discover patterns.
+  Utilize tools like lime for model explainability and apply clustering techniques to discover patterns.
+Also use plotly for data visualization.

 - **🔹 Step 7: Document & Present Findings** **_(IN PPT)_**
   Prepare comprehensive reports, use Markdown for documentation, and create visual presentations.